Trey Lance

 Trey Lance Bio

 Trey Aubrey Lance is an American professional football quarterback for the Los Angeles Chargers of the National Football League (NFL).
-Born on May 9, 2000, in Marshall, Minnesota, he played college football at North Dakota State University, where he earned several accolades for his performance.
-Drafted third overall by the San Francisco 49ers in the 2021 NFL Draft, Lance faced challenges with injuries and limited playtime, leading to a trade to the Dallas Cowboys.
-After gaining experience, he signed with the Chargers in 2025, aiming to make a significant impact in his career.
+Born on May 9, 2000, in Marshall, Minnesota, he played college football at North Dakota State, where he collected multiple awards and led the Bison to national championships.
+Selected third overall by the San Francisco 49ers in the 2021 NFL draft, Lance faced injuries and limited opportunities before later joining the Dallas Cowboys and eventually signing with the Chargers in 2025.

 Early Life and Background